+3.4.
 UPPER-STORY ADDITIONS

-In addition to meeting the standards of the preceding section for all additions, projects that involve adding a new second or upper story to an existing building, or expanding an existing upper story, must meet the following standards.
+In addition to meeting the standards of the preceding section for all additions, projects that involve adding a new upper story to an existing building, or expanding or altering an existing upper story, must meet the following standards.

-Project Complie nplies Upp er-story Additions Yes No N/A А. Distinction.
-The upper floor(s) must be delineated from the first floor with either: Trim or other horizontal design feature such as a belt course or bellyband, applied to the transition between the first floor and upper floor(s); or A change in materials between the first floor and upper floor(s). В. Windows/Openings.
+Project Complies er-story Additions Yes No N/A A. Distinction.
+The upper floor(s) of the building must be delineated from the first floor with either: e or 1ent: 1.
+Trim or other horizontal design feature such as a belt course or bellyband, applied to the transition between the first floor and upper floor(s); or 2.
+A change in materials between the first floor and upper floor(s). В. Windows/Openings.
 Any part of the addition that faces a street shall include windows or other openings.
 No blank wall shall face a street.
 C. Window Alignment.
-On street-facing facades, new upper-floor windows must align with the first-floor windows.
+On street-facing facades, new or altered upper-floor windows must align with the first-floor windows.
 D. Plate Height.
 A new upper story shall have a maximum plate height of 7'6".
 An addition to expand an existing two- or three-story building shall match the existing plate height of the building.
 E. Privacy Standards.
-Windows that are not required by the Building Code and are located on upper stories and closer than 10 feet from and facing an existing dwelling on an adjacent property shall be designed to maximize privacy for adjacent properties by using at least one of the following design treatments: 1.
+Windows that are not required by the Building Code and are located on upper stories and closer than 10 feet from and facing an existing dwelling on an adjacent property shall be designed to maximize privacy for adjacent properties by using at least one of the following design treatments: one or i eatment 1.
 Sill height at least 60 inches above the finished floor.
-2. Window located such that the centerline of the glazing is offset more than two (2) lateral feet from the centerline of any glazing on an existing dwelling on an adjacent lot.
-3. Any window sash located partially or entirely below 60 inches from the finished floor consists of frosted or obscured glass.
-(Frosted or obscure glass shall mean glass patterned or textured such that objects, shapes, and patterns beyond the glass are not easily distinguishable.)
-F. Second-Story Additions to Bungalows.
-If a new second story will be added to an existing one-story bungalow house, the second-story addition shall: 1.
+Window offset such that the centerline of the glazing is more than two (2) lateral feet from the centerline of any glazing on an existing dwelling on an adjacent lot.
+3. Any window sash located partially or entirely below 60 inches from the finished floor consists of frosted or obscured glass that is patterned or textured such that objects, shapes, and patterns beyond the glass are not easily distinguishable.
+F. Second-Story Additions to Bungalows .
+If a new second story will be added to an existing one-story bungalow house, the second-story addition shall: M leet bot h: 1.
 Have a side-facing gable roof or hipped roof; and 2.
 Be recessed a minimum of 15 feet from the face of the front façade.
 G. Rear Additions.
-A two-story addition to the rear of an existing one-story house shall be on a slab-on-grade foundation in order to reduce the overall height of the addition.
+A two-story addition to the rear of an existing one-story house shall have a non-elevated foundation system in order to reduce the overall height of the addition.

+4.5.
 RAISING A BUILDING